vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 **Remember to save** the changes to settings.
 That covers both local and staging environment.

 If you go back to the app on the browser and click on **Login** link now, you should see the familiar Auth0 login page.
-If you try and login, it should come back to the app with the home page showing plain text details of the login.
+If you try and log in, it should come back to the app with the home page showing plain text details of the login.

 That's it.